 During an interview, Robert Kirkman claimed Norman Reedus (Daryl) originally auditioned for the part of Merle Dixon.
 He was rejected, but his audition so intrigued the show-runners that they created the part of Daryl just for him.

 In an interview on National Public Radio, Steven Yeun (Glenn) said that his parents (who emigrated from Korea as adults) watch the show faithfully but do not always understand the nuances of the English used in it, so they get a bootlegged version with Korean subtitles.
 Yuen also said that his father once asked him to thank Melissa McBride for saving his life.
-Even with Yeun remarking his father that it was all staged, he insisted his son to thank her, which he then did.
+Even though Yeun reminded his father that it was all make-believe, Mr. Yuen insisted that his son should thank her, which he then did.

 Originally, the characters of Lizzie and Mika were going to be cast as different gendered twins, with Mika being the boy named Mike; however after Kyla Kenedy's audition via Skype, they scrapped the idea so they could cast her.